sashetophizika/hyprscratch/README.md

 * `poly`: toggle all scratchpads with the same title

 * `special`: uses the special workspace.
-Ignores most other scratchpad options and is ignored by `clean spotless`.
+Ignores most other scratchpad options and is ignored by `clean` and `spotless`.

 ### Extra subcommands: